HOW TO DO BUSINESS WITH ITHACA COLLEGE

 Terms and Conditions

 Ithaca College purchasing Terms and Conditions are located on our Purchase Order Terms and Conditions page

 Ithaca College is a tax-exempt educational institution; the tax–exempt number is EX-112761.
 Copies of the tax-exempt certificate can be printed from the documents portion of our web site.
-All invoices that support an Ithaca College Purchase Order must reference that number and be sent to Ithaca College Attn: Ann Martin, Accounts Payable Department, 1402 West Tower, 953 Danby Road, Ithaca, NY 14850-7002 (phone 607.274.3808 or 607.274.3387).
+All invoices that support an Ithaca College Purchase Order must reference that number and be emailed to firstname.lastname@example.org or mailed to Ithaca College Attn: Accounts Payable Department, 1402 West Tower, 953 Danby Road, Ithaca, NY 14850-7000 (phone 607.274.3808 or 607.274.3387).
 Invoices are paid net 45 days following date of invoice unless more favorable terms are extended for prompt payment.